-Mueller said in an interview earlier this week with German media: "It always irritated me that the (most expensive) 911 tops out at 250,000 euros ($360,000) and then the 918 continues starting at 750,000 euros.
+Mueller said in an interview earlier this week: "It always irritated me that the (most expensive) 911 tops out at 250,000 euros (approximately $360,000) and then the 918 continues starting at 750,000 euros.
 In between, Ferrari moseys around relatively comfortably and without any competition.
 That is where we need to be.
 There is still space for a larger sports car, one like the 959 that we built in the 1980s."

 During its production run between 1986 and 1989, the Porsche 959 was one of the top supercars in the world, putting Porsche in the conversation with competitors like the Lamborghini Countach and Ferrari Testarossa.
 The 959 was on the cutting edge of road car design and even had a brief stint as the world's fastest car.

 Since the discontinuation of the 959, Porsche has really lacked an all-out supercar.
 With the 918 on the way, Porsche will soon fill that role, but it looks like it wants more than just a pretty, technologically advanced hybrid: it wants a full-on, red-blooded, gas-powered supercar.

 So you're probably thinking: What engine is Porsche going to use for this new car?
 According to Autocar, it's considering developing a flat-eight boxer engine based on the flat-four being built for the sub-Boxster model under development.
 That engine could be mated to the Carrera GT's transmission, and should put out around 650 to 700 horsepower if Porsche wants to compete with the big boys.